jdleesmiller/jdleesmiller.github.io/_posts/2016-03-06-lessons-building-node-app-docker.markdown

    volumes:
 ```

 Note that we have to give the full path to `nodemon`, because it is installed as an npm dependency and so is not on the path.
 We could set up an npm script to run `nodemon`, but I've had problems with that approach.
 Containers running npm scripts tend to take 10s to shut down (the default timeout), because `npm` does not forward the `TERM` signal from docker to the actual process.
-It therefore seems better to just run the command directly.
-(This situation is [changing rapidly](https://github.com/npm/npm/pull/10868), however!)
+It therefore seems better to just run the command directly. (**Update:** This [should be fixed](https://github.com/npm/npm/pull/10868) in npm 3.8.1+, so you should now be able to use npm scripts in containers!)

 ```
 $ docker-compose up